schasse/distr_algos/assignment2/exercise_sheet2.md

 i.
 Describe the Bully Algorithm

+The bully algorithm requires at least a unidirectional ring topology.
+Every node wakes up either as an initiator or when it receives a message.
+Those messages are the starts of circular chains among all the nodes.
+Within a circular chain of messages the algorithm determines the node with the largest id.
+At the end of a circle, the circle initiator receives its own id and the largest id.
+The own id indicates that he started the circle.
+The largest id indicates the winner of the election.

 ii.
 How many messages are passed for a leader election with the bully algorithm

+Each of the n nodes starts a circle of messages and one circle of messages consists of n messages.
+This is n^^2 messages in total.

 iii.
 The Bully Algorithm is an example for a leader election.
 Give examples of applications that need a unique leader.

+Databases often implement replication in the master/slave fashion.
+In case the master dies, we need a failover.
+This is where the election algorithm comes into play.

+The lecture slides says:
+– Determining the monitor station of Token-Ring-LANs
+– Generating a unique token
+– Determining the root node of a spanning tree
+– Determining the master in distributed files systems or centralized mutual exclusion

 #### Exercise 1.2: Election